OpenGridForum/Editor/DFDL 1.0 (GFD 240)/README.md

 Public comment is open for approximately 60 days, until January 2 2020.

-To make a comment, simply file a bug report using the supplied template.
+To make a comment, simply OPEN A NEW ISSUE using the menu (usually at the top right of your screen).
 Brief affirmative comments are welcome - not just suggestions for changes.
 Public comments are an excellent way to demonstrate community engagement for a document.